team-pragmatic-chaos/team-pragmatic-chaos.github.io/index.md

 ### Training and Testing

 At training time, we feed 4 frames `T0-T3`, each having 4 different resolutions - `4x4`, `16x16`, `32x32` and `64x64`.
-The model outputs the predicted frame (`T4`) in the above mentioned resolutions.
+The model outputs the predicted frame (`T4`) in the aforementioned resolutions.

-At testing time (same as skip autoencoder) we feed 4 frames and predict one frame.
-For next time step we remove the oldest frame `T0` and add the newly predicted frame `T4` as input to the model.
+At the time of testing (same as skip autoencoder), we feed 4 frames and predict one frame.
+For next time step, we remove the oldest frame `T0` and add the newly predicted frame `T4` as input to the model.

 #### Graphs
 `T4` predictions as model learns over time: